Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 Force field parameters should adhere to several physical constraints: (1) Force field parameters should be permutationally invariant, e.g., the force constant of bond $(i, j)$ should be equal to that of bond $(j, i)$.
 (2) Force field parameters should be in accordance with chemical symmetries of molecules, e.g., force constants of the two C-O bonds in a carboxyl group (-C([O-])=O) must be equal to each other, due to their chemical equivalency, even though they may have different bond orders assigned when written as a SMILES or SMARTS string. \cite{march1977advanced} (3) Charge conservation should be guaranteed, i.e., the summation of assigned partial charges of atoms in one molecule should be consistent with the molecule's net charge, which avoids net charge gain/loss for the molecule in the parameter determination.
 These constraints are naturally satisfied in the traditional look-up table approaches, which should also serve as essential guidelines when force field parameters are inferred by a machine-learning model.

-Additionally, there are two key philosophies worth considering when building general small molecule MMFFs: (1) Force field parameters should be dominated by local structures, so that the parameters trained from small molecules can be consistently transferred to similar structures in relatively large molecules. \cite{wangDevelopmentTestingGeneral2004,roosOPLS3eExtendingForce2019} (2) Torsional energy profiles should be accurately captured, because the quality of torsion parameters strongly affects the protein-ligand binding affinity predictions. \cite{laheyBenchmarkingForceField2020,roosOPLS3eExtendingForce2019,hortonOpenForceField2022}
+Additionally, there are two key philosophies worth considering when building general small molecule MMFFs: (1) Force field parameters should be dominated by local structures, so that the parameters trained from small molecules can be consistently transferred to similar structures in relatively large molecules. \cite{wangDevelopmentTestingGeneral2004,roosOPLS3eExtendingForce2019} (2) Torsional energy profiles should be accurately captured, as the quality of torsion parameters significantly affects the conformational distribution of small molecules, thereby influencing the prediction of properties such as protein-ligand binding affinity. \cite{laheyBenchmarkingForceField2020,roosOPLS3eExtendingForce2019,hortonOpenForceField2022}